Author(s): Delaire É; Vincent T; Cai Z; Machado A; Hugueville L; Schwartz D; Tadel F; Cassani R; Bherer L; Lina JM; Pélégrini-Issac M; Grova C;

 Author(s): Marchand Knight J; Sares AG; Deroche MLD;

 Introduction: A singer's or speaker's Fach (voice type) should be appraised based on acoustic cues characterizing their voice.
 Instead, in practice, it is often influenced by the individual's physical appearance.
-This is especially distressful f ...
+This is especially distressful for transgender people who may be excluded from formal singing because of perceived mismatch between ...

 Article GUID: 37205083